-Office Hours: Fridays 2-4pm or by appointment (on Zoom)
+Office Hours: Thursdays 2-3:30pm in BPS 2205 or by appointment

 About Dr. Prigge: I received my PhD in neurophysiology from Oakland University, where I studied synaptic communication between neurons of the retina.
 After my PhD, I was a researcher at Duke University for seven years, where I investigated the cellular and molecular basis for neural circuit formation.
 I enjoyed doing scientific research, but ultimately decided to pursue teaching full-time because teaching students was always my favorite part!
 I strive to create an inclusive and warm learning environment where every student is encouraged to be themselves and geek out on neuroscience!
 The success of each student is very important to me, so please reach out if you need additional support.
-Outside MSU, I enjoy spending time with my family, painting, and playing sports.
+Outside MSU, I enjoy spending time with my husband and two kids, interior design, and playing sports.